ikjordan/picozx81/README.md

 1. The "real" QS UDG board had a manual switch to enable / disable.
 In the emulator, if UDG is selected, it is assumed to be switched on after the first write to the memory mapped address range (0x8400  to 0x87ff)
 2. To emulate other UDG graphics cards that reside between 0x2000 and 0x3fff set LowRAM to On and WRX to Off.
 This setting is needed ro run e.g. [Galaxians with user defined graphics](https://sinclairzxworld.com/viewtopic.php?f=4&t=4388)
 3. If `NTSC` is set to On and `Centre` is set to Off then a black vsync bar will be seen at the bottom of the display for programs that generate a typical 192 line display
 4. A higher tolerance value results in faster screen stabilisation.
-As for a real TV, a low tolerance level results in vertical sync being lost for some programs, such as [QS Defenda](http://www.zx81stuff.org.uk/zx81/tape/QSDefenda) and [Nova2005](http://web.archive.org/web/20170309171559/http://www.user.dccnet.com/wrigter/index_files/NOVA2005.p)
+As for a real TV, a low tolerance level results in vertical sync being lost for some programs, such as [QS Defenda](http://www.zx81stuff.org.uk/zx81/tape/QSDefenda) and [Nova2005](http://web.archive.org/web/20170309171559/http://www.user.dccnet.com/wrigter/index_files/NOVA2005.p).
+The default value of 100 emulates a TV that very quickly regains vertical lock.
+Set the value to 15 to emulate a TV that struggles to maintain vertical lock.
+Run the [Flicker program](examples/ZX81/flicker.p) to see the effects of PAUSE on lock
+5. The "Big Bang" ROM can double the speed of BASIC programs
 ### Joystick
 In addition a USB joystick can be configured to generated key presses